knaackbuilt/knaackbuilt/README.md

 - I'm most often a **front-of-the-front-end** developer.
 No idea what that means? **[Read this article by Brad Frost](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)**

 - I like the convience and speed of **utility-first css** because I have no idea what `class="secondary__components--block-modifier_next-thing2"` class is either.
-It's all nonsense just pick what is simplest for the project.
+It's all nonsense just pick what is simplest and sustainable with the team you have.

 - I've written a ton of traditional css and sass too.
-It works better sometimes and can be cleaner and more organized for complex use cases.
+It can be cleaner and more organized for complex use cases or just the needs of a particular stack or project.

 - Websites aren't that hard.
 Stop making them hard.
+They can literally just be HTML + CSS + JS or heck, just HTML.
+It's ok.

 - Accessibile development is usable development.
 Seriously put accessibility first.